micmejia/bible-dump/NKJV/Genesis/Gen 5.md

 So all the days of Lamech were seven hundred and seventy-seven years; and he died.

 ###### 32
-And Noah was five hundred years old, and Noah begot Shem, Ham, and Japheth. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Genesis 5:9 Heb. _Qenan_ [^b]: Genesis 5:29 Lit. _Rest_
+And Noah was five hundred years old, and Noah begot Shem, Ham, and Japheth.